About Chicago O'Hare International Airport (ORD)

 Individual airlines have dedicated lounges (with meeting rooms), which can be used by business travellers with loyalty cards.

-Wi-Fi internet access, the first 30 minutes of which is free of charge, is available throughout Chicago O'Hare International Airport.
+Unlimited Wi-Fi internet access is available throughout Chicago O'Hare International Airport.
 Public telephones are located throughout the terminals, and 'power stations' for electronic devices are situated at various spots in all terminals.
 Mail collection boxes are available in Terminals 1, 3 and 5.

 Facilities for disabled passengers include dedicated toilets, ramps and lifts, escorted wheelchair services, TTY telephones, visual paging for hearing-impaired passengers and Braille buttons in lifts.
 The ATS system is fully accessible, with elevators provided at each of the five stops, and other public transport services are available for disabled travellers.